leonlinsx/minimal-mistakes/_posts/2019-11-30-grandma-video-games.md

 **Video games killed the sports star**

 On Nov 21st, the popular gaming company [Valve](https://store.steampowered.com/ "Steam") announced a new game, [Half-Life Alyx](https://half-life.com/en/alyx "Alyx").
-Alyx is a sequel in the Half-Life series, widely considered one of the greatest games of all time, the last version being released more than twelve years ago.
-You can check out the 2 min trailer for Alyx here:
+Alyx is a sequel in the Half-Life series, widely considered one of the greatest games of all time; the last update was released twelve years ago.
+You can check out the 2 min trailer for Alyx below.
+Keep in mind this is meant to be played *in VR!*

 [![Alyx]({{ site.url }}{{ site.baseurl }}/assets/images/Tyro dating market.png)](https://www.youtube.com/watch?v=O2W0N3uKXmo "Alyx")

 Why is this important?
 You're subscribed to read about tech, finance, and the occasional self-deprecating joke; half of you probably didn't click on the video. *Who cares about video games?*

 Here's why you should care.
 I believe video games and esports (watching video games for fun) are the next cultural phenomenon.
-Just like you'll feel left out of conversations if you haven't watched the latest Avengers movie, the day will soon come when you'll feel sidelined because you haven't played the newest video game \[1\].
+Just like you'll feel left out of conversations if you haven't watched the latest Avengers movie, the day will soon come when you'll feel sidelined because you haven't played or watched the newest video game \[1\].
 I also believe that AR and VR will be the next form factor of how we are entertained, like how the mobile phone, PC, or television has been.
 I hope that Alyx is the catalyst for taking VR to the mainstream, but acknowledge the market might still be premature.

 Sounds ridiculous right?
 After all, Avengers:End Game alone was a $3bn grossing movie, you can't throw a stone \[2\] without hitting an unfunny Avengers meme, and [Marvel movie spinoffs are reproducing like rabbits](https://time.com/5167535/upcoming-marvel-movies/ "List of upcoming Marvel movies"). *How large could video games be?*